sivathathareddy-satti/M1_VotingSystem/README.md

 ## Voting system.
-* In this project, we make a voting machine in which we have 4 different option to vote each user vote one time and after all the user gives their vote we wil conclude   the result and store in our file and we have a full-fledged file in which we store a list of winner party for every year.
+* In this project, we make a voting machine in which we have 4 different option to vote each user vote one time and after all the user gives their vote we will conclude   the result and store in our file and we have a full-fledged file in which we store a list of winner party for every year.

     * 1.counting the total number of votes cast